Location: New York, New York

 *Staff working at a MSK New Jersey location must be up to date with COVID-19 vaccination, which includes having completed the primary COVID-19 vaccination series and booster once eligible as mandated by New Jersey State.
 All New Jersey staff not yet eligible for a booster must receive a booster within 3 weeks of becoming eligible as a condition of continued employment at MSK.

 Note: Individuals are eligible to receive a COVID-19 booster two months after completion of a primary vaccination series for COVID-19.
 Because vaccine-induced immunity can wane over time, MSK continues to strongly urge all staff to get a COVID-19 booster as soon as they become eligible to maintain their protective immunity for a longer period.

-Memorial Sloan Kettering Cancer Center (MSK) seeks a Radiologist Assistant at our main hospital in Manhattan's Upper East Side (1275 York Avenue).
-We offer the highest standards of comprehensive cancer care delivered by MSK oncologists, in an environment designed to meet the unique needs of cancer patients and their families.
+Memorial Sloan Kettering Cancer Center (MSK) seeks PET/CT Technologists for our Molecular Imaging & Therapy Service (MITS) in Radiology at our state-of-the-art cancer treatment center in Manhattan's Upper East Side (74th St - David H. Koch Center for Cancer Care).
+This facility offers the highest standards of comprehensive cancer care delivered by MSK oncologists, in an environment designed to meet the unique needs of cancer patients and their families.

 Please click to learn more about MSK's compensation philosophy.